CSoellinger/gpio-fan-rpm/README.md

-# gpio-fan-rpm-cli
+# gpio-fan-rpm

-A C utility for measuring fan RPM using GPIO edge detection on Linux systems.
+A cli tool for measuring fan RPM using GPIO edge detection on Linux systems.

 ## Features